DodgeCharger.com Forum

 The separator is serviced as an assembly only and consists of a sealed can, a filter screen, an inlet and outlet fitting and a metered orifice outlet fitting for the return line to the fuel tank

 Later on they give procedures on how to check to see if the filter screen is restricted or plugged, so apparently they expected it to pick up some crud from the system.
-I can scan in the picture if needed, but my scanner is buried at the moment and I'm postponing that paperwork excavation operaton as long as possible...
-Tongue
+I can scan in the picture if needed, but my scanner is buried at the moment and I'm postponing that paperwork excavation operaton as long as possible... :P

 Just 6T9 CHGR